Permissions and Sharing in Agent Builder

 Workflow Lifecycle

-The diagram below illustrates the full lifecycle of a workflow—from creation through collaboration, approval, publication, sharing, and output viewing.
+The diagram below illustrates the full lifecycle of a Workflow agent—from creation through collaboration, approval, publication, sharing, and output viewing.

 Image of flow chart with step 1: create workflow, step 2: share with another builder, step 3: submit for approval, step 4: review for approval, step 5: publish workflow, step 6: share workflow, step 7: run workflow, step 8: share workflow outputs